-I went to South Pass this weekend.
-It is now little more than an old ghost town near Lander, Wyoming but it is a special spot for me.
+A visit to South Pass in 2013 prompted this post of an even earlier reflection writing.
+The site is now little more than an old ghost town near Lander, Wyoming but it is a special spot for me.
 Years ago, while still in college, I took a week long history class that visited different sites every day.
 The following semester, I took a writing class and was given the assignment to write about “My special place.”
 I chose to write about South Pass.
 This is my paper I wrote approximately 18 years ago.

 At first glance, it was just like I remembered it.
 The old mine tipple at the top of the hill.
 The road the college van followed wound down the hill to the town before disappearing up the hill on the other side.
 We pulled over to the parking lot in the small canyon but my eyes studied the continuing road.
 As a young girl, the disappearing road represented something magical to me.
 I often thought when we followed that road past the bend, I would see remnants of cowboys and Native Americans who I thought for sure still roamed the countryside.
 Yes, I was kind of an odd sort of child.
 In reality, the road was just a longer route back to the highway.
 But as a child, I thought it was a magical stretch of road that possibly held a glimpse of history.
 Like I said, odd child.